Xqhare/Xqhare/README.md

 # Xqhare
 Hello there, take a seat, I'm sure your standing and you will need it!
 I'm Xqhare, a self-taught programmer with a passion for systems programming and automation.
 My journey started with some classical education in JavaScript and MySQL in school, after which I transitioned to using Python for my projects.
-Now I have switched to rust and can't stop, it's just too BLAZINGLY FAST!
+Now I have hopped onto the rust train and can't get off, it's just too BLAZINGLY FAST!
 Alongside my programming journey, I have also switched to using Linux as my main operating system, and I have become familiar in bash.

 ## 🚀 About Me
 - 👨‍💻 I'm self-taught in Rust and Python, with some classical education in JavaScript and MySQL.